zachtrong/SDL_Tetris/README.md

 # cpp-Tetris
-Another tetris game reconstructed by `zimportant` for the sake of entertainment :)
+Another tetris game reconstructed by `zimportant` and `nguyenthanhvinh` for the sake of entertainment :)